heroheman/whathaveidone/readme.md

 ```

 ### Gemini model selection
-You can select the Gemini model version with the `--gemini <model>` parameter.
+You can select the Gemini model version by setting the `gemini_model` in your `whid.toml` configuration file, or by using the `--model <model>` parameter as a command-line override.
 The default is `gemini-2.0-flash`.

 Example:
 ```sh